fmstam/seq2seq_with_deep_attention/README.md

 So far we have seen an estimation of what the machine is doing, but is that what pointer networks actually does.
 To know the answer, let us construct another sketch of how would human do it:
 - Repeat these steps:
 1. read an item from the sequence.
 2. remember it , why?
 Because we actually look for the smallest number.
-Therefore we need to remember all number we have visited
+Therefore we need to remember all numbers we have visited
 - After we have read and remembered all items from the input, we can start generating the arrows in <b>Figure 2</b>.
 Therefore we repeat the following steps until we generate all arrows:
 1. pick the smallest number, then draw arrow to it.
 2. remember it, why?
 Because we will use it to find the second smallest number.